cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 > such as the introduction of electronic resources in libraries.

 Comparing my chart to a more [recent one provided by UK Libraries][ukorg] shows additional complexity.
-The growth in electronic resources, associated technologies, and markets explains much of this complexity.
+The growth in electronic resources, associated technologies, markets, but also due to changes in how state and federal governments fund higher education, explains much of this complexity.
-New specialized roles have emerged to manage these resources, including digital content specialists and e-resource managers.
+But with respect to e-resources, new specialized roles have emerged to manage these resources, including digital content specialists and e-resource managers.
 Additionally, larger and more diverse student populations have influenced library structure, as have evolving theories and practices of library management.